phukkoo/Coursera_getdata_assignment/CodeBook.md

 * tBodyAccJerkMean

 ###Notes on the original (raw) data
+The raw data set provided to us contains the following files.
 * 'README.txt'
 * 'features_info.txt': Shows information about the variables used on the feature vector.
 * 'features.txt': List of all features.